anthonydb/practical-sql/README.md

 ## A Note About Editions

 This repository is for the First Edition of Practical SQL, published in 2018.
-If you're reading the [Second Edition](https://nostarch.com/practical-sql-2nd-edition/), scheduled for publication in 2022, you must [use the code and data in the second edition repository](https://github.com/anthonydb/practical-sql-2/).
+If you're reading the [Second Edition](https://nostarch.com/practical-sql-2nd-edition/), published in 2022, you must [use the code and data in the second edition repository](https://github.com/anthonydb/practical-sql-2/).
 If the cover of your copy does not say, "2nd Edition," then you're using the first edition.

 ## Who Is This Book For?